 The City of Fort Lauderdale pumps water from wells that draw it from the Biscayne Aquifer, which is an underground water supply.
 Once the water is drawn from the Aquifer, it is sent to one of the City's two treatment plants - Fiveash, a lime softening plant, or Peele Dixie, a nanofiltration membrane plant.
-At the treatment plants, the water is softened, fluoridated, filtered, aerated, cleaned, and disinfected to remove naturally occurring minerals, particles, dissolved gasses, and most of the color.
-The water is routinely monitored and tested before it is pumped to storage tanks or through the distribution system for use.
+At the plants, the water is softened, fluoridated, filtered, aerated, and cleaned to remove naturally occurring minerals, particles, and dissolved gasses.
+The water is then disinfected with chloramines and fluoride is added to promote healthy teeth.
+Once the treatment process is complete, the finished water is pumped to storage tanks or to the distribution system for use, and is routinely monitored and tested to ensure customers receive high quality drinking water that meets all federal, state, and local regulations.